 I've found telescopeadapters.com to be a good source of high quality 42mm T-threaded adapters of many kinds.
 They sell two lengths of T-ring adapters for mirrorless cameras: one that matches the standard camera lens flange distance of a DSLR and a "short" version.
 The longer adapter is needed to achieve infinity focus when used with a T-mount camera lens in a mirrorless camera.
 The long adapter isn't needed for a telescope and there are significant advantages to keeping the adapter chain short.
 For a telescope you want the short version which brings the camera closer to the normal eyepiece focus (less back focus distance required).
 It is possible to make the eyepiece and the camera focus at the same setting, by adding an eyepiece tube extension and a parfocal ring to the eyepiece.
 A shorter adapter chain also makes a camera easier to balance on a small telescope like the Questar.

 High quality M42 (P-tread) based Ultra Slim camera adapters for Helicoid Tubes have become available at very low cost via eBay.
 These adapters are available in 1mm and 3mm thicknesses.
-I find the grep the 3mm gives easier to use.
+I find the grip the 3mm gives easier to use.
 These trim about 2cm off of the adapter chain length compared to using the P to T tread adapter and a T-ring.

 If you want to do any planetary photography with a newer Questar, I highly recommend getting the following set instead of just the swivel coupling: